polkadot-js/docs/docs/substrate/extrinsics.md

   - `O(1)`.

+### pokeDeposit(index: `u32`)
+- **interface**: `api.tx.indices.pokeDeposit`
+- **summary**:    Poke the deposit reserved for an index.

+   The dispatch origin for this call must be _Signed_ and the signing account must have a  non-frozen account `index`.

+   The transaction fees is waived if the deposit is changed after poking/reconsideration.

+   - `index`: the index whose deposit is to be poked/reconsidered.

+   Emits `DepositPoked` if successful.

 ### transfer(new: `MultiAddress`, index: `u32`)
 - **interface**: `api.tx.indices.transfer`
 - **summary**:    Assign an index already owned by the sender to another account.
 The balance reservation  is effectively transferred to the new account.